THE ASTON MEDAL

 Nominations can only be made by current BMSS members, from any membership category (including those not commanding a membership fee, such as honorary members), BMSS committee members and/or the BMSS Aston Award selection committee members.
 Nominations, including the requested supporting information, must be received in the BMSS administrative office by 20th April for consideration of awarding at the next annual meeting.
 Nominations will be kept on file and reassessed annually.
 Unsuccessful nominations will expire on the third anniversary of their submission.

-The Aston Medal nomination form is available here.
+The Aston Medal nomination form is available here in either PDF or MS Word format.

 The selection committee will be the regular BMSS committee, or a sub-committee nominated by the BMSS committee and approved by the BMSS Chair.
 The BMSS Chair will usually chair the selection committee which will comprise at least six scientists and will judge the nominations for the award in line with the published criteria.
 The decision of this group is final.
 The selection committee will usually meet on the same date (May meeting) as the BMSS committee prior to the Annual Meeting.